jin-karen/photo-portfolio/README.md

 ## Description
 A photo portfolio website built for a food instagram account using HTML, CSS, and JavaScript.
 This project allowed the opportunity to provide a service and build a site for a client that showcases their portfolio, includes an about me, and includes a slideshow for travel photos.

-This project showcases existing fundamentals of HTML, CSS, and JavaScript and allowed me to expand my knowledge on building specific components from scratch.
-Learned components include a dark mode toggle (maintained across multiple pages with sessionStorage), a responsive navigation bar with collapsible content, adding in a typewriter effect, slideshow with a corresponding caption and gallery, width and height media queries for a responsive design, custom domain name, etc.
+This project showcases existing fundamentals of HTML, CSS, and JavaScript and allowed me to expand my knowledge on using width and height media queries for a responsive design, custom domain names, and building specific components from scratch.
+Learned components include a dark mode toggle (maintained across multiple pages with sessionStorage), a responsive navigation bar with collapsible content, adding in a typewriter effect, slideshow with a corresponding caption and gallery, etc.

 ## To Run
 Live: https://satedcraving.com/